 Notice of Employment Opportunity: Wild Stew Field Crew Member

-Wild Arizona is hiring for multiple positions as part of our Wild Stew Field Crew for trail maintenance, trail condition assessments and riparian restoration projects to include survey work, invasive plant management, and revegetation projects across Arizona.
-This position is open immediately and would focus initially on backcountry trail maintenance projects in southeast Arizona.
-Additional project locations are in the Coronado National Forest, Tonto National Forest, Apache Sitgreaves National Forest, and Glen Canyon National Park.
+Wild Arizona is hiring for multiple positions as part of our Wild Stew Field Crew for trail maintenance, trail condition assessments, and riparian restoration projects to include survey work, invasive plant management, and revegetation projects across Arizona.
+This position is open immediately and would focus primarily on front- and backcountry trail maintenance projects.
+Project locations include the Coronado National Forest, Coconino National Forest, Tonto National Forest, Apache–Sitgreaves National Forest, and Glen Canyon National Recreation Area.

-The work schedule will be eight 10-hour days (Wednesday through Wednesday) followed by 6 days off.
+The work schedule consists of eight 10-hour days (Wednesday through Wednesday) followed by six days off.

 Employment is based on available funding.
-At this time there is no employment end date.
+At this time there is no end date.

-- Positions range from $16 – $18 per hour DOE.
-Medical Insurance, limited food allowance and mileage reimbursements for privately owned vehicles are available.
-Wild Arizona provides transportation to project locations from our main office in Tucson, AZ.
+Positions range from $16 – $18 per hour depending on experience.
+Medical Insurance, limited food allowance, and mileage reimbursements for personal vehicles are available.
+Wild Arizona provides transportation to project locations from Tucson, AZ.

-We seek employees who demonstrate high standards in work quality, diligence, reliability, compassion, excellent judgement, and a desire to care for the environment.
+We seek employees who demonstrate high standards in work quality, diligence, reliability, compassion, excellent judgment, and a desire to care for the environment.

-Projects will take place in remote locations across the state involving a wide variety of basic trail maintenance to re-construction; extensive tread work to include re-benching and rockwork; removal of down trees with the use of crosscut saws; removal and control of invasive plants with the use of chainsaws and application of herbicides; trail condition assessments using Arc Collector/Field Maps and other mapping software.
+Projects will take place in remote locations across the state involving a wide variety of basic trail maintenance and reconstruction; extensive treadwork including rebenching, drain construction and maintenance and assorted rockwork; brushing trail corridors with the use of loppers and hand saws; removal of downed trees with the use of crosscut saws; removal and control of invasive plants with the use of chainsaws and application of herbicides; and trail condition assessments using Arc Field Maps and other mapping software.

 Essential Accountabilities and Functions: